twallema/influenza-USA/data/README.md

 ##### To county-level data

-The radiation (basic) and departure-diffusion radiation models were fitted with the script `fit-radiation-mobility-models.Rmd`.
-The departure-diffusion powerlaw gravitation model was fit using the script `fit-gravity-mobility-models.py`.
+The radiation (basic) and departure-diffusion radiation models were fitted with the script `fit-radiation-mobility-models-counties.Rmd`.
+The departure-diffusion powerlaw gravitation model was fit using the script `fit-gravity-mobility-models-counties.py`.

 ##### To state-level data